Introduction to n-Track Studio

 n-Track studio will now be registered with the name and credentials you provided.
 Having a registered version of n-Track not only unlocks all the software's features but also gives you other benefits as a registered user.

-A dialog will open.
+- a dialog will open.
 You'll find an alphanumeric code in the first text-box.
-This is the security code that you must send us in order to receive your offline activation code.
+This is the device id that you must send us in order to receive your offline activation code.

-To receive your activation code, simply login to your n-Track account from any device with an internet connection, and click on 'My purchases'.
-Copy and paste the security code into the textbox at the bottom of the page, click 'Get activation code' and wait for your activation code to be returned.
+- to receive your activation code, simply login to your n-Track account on the ntrack.com website from any device with an internet connection, and click on 'My purchases'.
+Copy and paste the device id into the textbox at the bottom of the page, click 'Get activation code' and wait for your activation code to be returned.

-Once you receive your offline activation code, copy and paste it to the Offline activation code text box.
+- once you receive your offline activation code, copy and paste it to the Offline activation code text box inside the n-Track application.

 Deactivate or Uninstall